dtrustar/tech-beginners/README.md

 PROGRAMMING FOUNDATION CURRICULUM
 @ IMPERFECTION:
-   Nature has provided some basic resources (such as water bodies, land that contain metal ores  etc) , and structures like our human
+   Nature has provided us some basic resources (such as water bodies, land that contain metal ores  etc) , and structures like our human